learn-co-curriculum/spring-mod-2-project/README.md

 The following requirements are requirements that you will implement throughout the course of this module:

-- Add logging to the project.
+- Make use of the logging framework and log to a file called `spring-project.log`.
 - Add password encryption for when campers are logging into the camper portal.
 - Add authentication and authorization security features.
 - Add unit testing and integration testing to confirm everything is still